-- Is large enough for an employee to bodily enter and perform work. - Has limited or restricted means of entry or exit. - Is used for hazardous materials storage. - Is not designed for continuous human occupancy.
+- Is large enough for an employee to bodily enter and perform work. - Has limited or restricted means of entry or exit. - Is not designed for continuous human occupancy.

 A permit-required confined space is defined as a confined space that has one or more of the following criteria: